Science

 - Grade 10-12

-- Although the Physics 1 course includes basic use of trigonometric functions, this understanding can be gained in the concurrent math course.
+- Pre-requisite: No prior course work in physics is necessary.
+Students should have completed Algebra 1 and Geometry and be concurrently taking Algebra 2 or a higher-level math course.
+Although the Physics I and II courses include basic use of trigonometric functions, this understanding can be gained in the concurrent math course.

 AP Physics 1 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.
-LABORATORY REQUIREMENT—this course requires that 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry based investigations that provide students with opportunities to demonstrate the foundational physics principles and apply the science practices.
+LABORATORY REQUIREMENT—this course requires that 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to demonstrate the foundational physics principles and apply the science practices.
 Inquiry-based laboratory experiences support the AP Physics 1 course by providing opportunities for students to engage in the seven science practices as they design plans for experiments, make predictions, collect and analyze data, apply mathematical routines, develop explanations, and communicate about their work.

 AP PHYSICS II - ALGEBRA BASED